ErwanMAS/godfrey4home/README.md

 # godfrey4home

-GodFrey4Home will help you to manage all devices for HomeKit  based on a GO stack software.
+GodFrey4Home will help you to manage hardware devices for a HomeKit client ( Iphone,Ipad) , based on a GO stack software.

 GodFrey4Home is provide under MIT License.